 c) that many non-geostationary-satellite orbit (non-GSO) satellites operate with limited and non-real-time connectivity to earth stations;

-d) that space-to-space communication between such non-GSO satellites and geostationary-satellite orbit (GSO) MSS satellites would enhance the security and efficiency of operations;
+d) that inter-satellite links between such non-GSO satellites and geostationary-satellite orbit (GSO) MSS satellites would enhance the efficiency of operations;

-e) that MSS satellites operating in the frequency bands 1 525-1 544 MHz, 1 545-1 559 MHz, 1 610-1 645.5 MHz, 1 646.5-1 660.5 MHz and 2 483.5-2 500 MHz can support these types of operation;
+e) that MSS satellites operating in the frequency bands 1 518-1 544 MHz, 1 545-1 559 MHz, 1 610-1 645.5 MHz, 1 646.5-1 660.5 MHz, 1 668-1 675 MHz and 2 483.5-2 500 MHz can support these types of operation;

-f) that using the frequency bands 1 610-1 645.5 MHz and 1 646.5-1 660.5 MHz allocated to the MSS (Earth-to-space) for transmissions in the Earth-to-space direction from non-GSO MSS space stations towards MSS space stations operating at higher orbital altitudes, including GSO, may increase spectral efficiency in these frequency bands;
+f) that using the frequency bands 1 610-1 645.5 MHz, 1 646.5-1 660.5 MHz and 1 668-1 675 MHz allocated to the MSS (Earth-to-space) for transmissions from non-GSO MSS space stations towards MSS space stations operating at higher orbital altitudes, including GSO, may increase spectral efficiency in these frequency bands;

-g) that using the frequency bands 1 525-1 544 MHz, 1 545-1 559 MHz, 1 613.8-1 626.5 MHz and 2 483.5-2 500 MHz allocated to the MSS (space-to-Earth) for transmissions in the space-to-Earth direction from MSS space stations operating at higher orbital altitudes, including GSO, towards non-GSO MSS satellites, may increase spectral efficiency in these frequency bands;
+g) that using the frequency bands 1 518-1 544 MHz, 1 545-1 559 MHz, 1 613.8-1 626.5 MHz and 2 483.5-2 500 MHz allocated to the MSS (space-to-Earth) for transmissions from MSS space stations operating at higher orbital altitudes, including GSO, towards non-GSO MSS satellites, may increase spectral efficiency in these frequency bands;

 h) that all MSS allocations in the above frequency bands include a space-to-Earth or Earth-to-space direction indicator, but do not include a space-to-space direction indicator;

-i) that the ITU Radiocommunication Sector (ITU-R) has begun preliminary studies on the technical and operational issues associated with the operation of space-to-space links between non-GSO MSS satellites and GSO MSS satellites in the above frequency bands, but no studies have been conducted on the technical and operational issues associated with the operation of space-to-space links between non-GSO MSS satellites and non-GSO MSS satellites in the above frequency bands;
+i) that the ITU Radiocommunication Sector (ITU-R) has begun preliminary studies on the technical and operational issues associated with the operation of inter-satellite links between non-GSO MSS satellites and GSO MSS satellites in part of the above frequency bands, but no studies have been conducted on the technical and operational issues associated with the operation of inter-satellite links between non-GSO MSS satellites and non-GSO MSS satellites in the above frequency bands;

 j) that it is technically feasible for a lower orbital altitude non-GSO space station to transmit data to and receive data from a higher orbital altitude non-GSO or GSO space station when passing within the satellite antenna coverage beam that is directed towards the Earth;

-k) that several satellite systems have been relying on satellite-to-satellite communication in existing satellite frequency bands under No. 4.4, and such reliance on No. 4.4 does not provide a sound basis for continued development of such systems nor the confidence in commercial viability and availability of the service to the end users;
+k) that several satellite systems have been relying on inter-satellite communication in part of the above frequency bands under No. 4.4, and such reliance on No. 4.4 does not provide a sound basis for continued development of such systems nor the confidence in commercial viability and availability of the service to the end users;

-l) that there is growing interest for utilizing space-to-space satellite links for a variety of applications;
+l) that there is growing interest for utilizing inter-satellite links for a variety of applications;

-m) that a precedent for space-to-space links sharing with Earth-to-space and space-to-Earth exists for the space operation, Earth exploration-satellite and space research services in the frequency bands 2 025-2 110 MHz and 2 200-2 290 MHz through the inclusion of a space-to-space allocation,
+m) that a precedent for inter-satellite links sharing with Earth-to-space and space-to-Earth exists for the space operation, Earth exploration-satellite and space research services in the frequency bands 2 025-2 110 MHz and 2 200-2 290 MHz through the inclusion of a space-to-space allocation,

 recognizing